davidp3/cayley-server/README.md

 As authentication is highly insecure without SSL, we allow Let's Encrypt to optionally secure the server.

 The Cayley web interface is not exposed by this server.
+In its stead, I have included a D3.js-powered graph visualizer that you can use to explore the relationships in the graph.

 The handlers are defined in handlers.js.
 By changing `handlers.auth` and `handlers.unauth`, this server can be used for